ikzelf/autotype_lastpass_citrix_viewer/README.md

 also for the Citrix Viewer application, that needs to be controlled.

+Bartender is just a nice tool I use to keep my toplevel menu a bit organized.
+I can recommend it but it is not needed for this workflow.

 open your citrix session and whenever you need a password that is stored in your lastpass vault hit your keyboard shortcut.
 1) a list of passwords found for your screen name are found